brenguer/extract-cid-from-medical-report/README.md

-This Jupyter Notebook automates the extraction and validation of **ICD-10 codes (CIDs)** from medical reports (PCD laudos) stored in URLs within a Google Sheet.
-It leverages **Google Workspace tools (Colab, Sheets, Drive)** and the **Gemini API** to process documents, validate data, and update results in real time.
+This Jupyter automates the extraction and validation of **ICD-10 codes (CIDs)** from medical reports (*PCD laudos*) stored in URLs within a Google Sheet.
+Developed for **internal use at a Brazilian company** to scale validation of medical reports, it leverages **Google Workspace tools (Colab, Sheets, Drive)** and the **Gemini API** to process documents, validate data, and update results in real time.
 Below is a breakdown of its core functionalities:

 ## **Key Features**
-1. **Google Workspace Integration**
-   - Authenticates with Google Sheets and Drive APIs.
-   - Reads input data from a specified Google Sheet (`gemini2` worksheet).
-   - Updates processed results back to the same sheet automatically.
+1. 1. **Portuguese-Language Implementation**
+   - Code, prompts, and validations are primarily in Portuguese (e.g., `cid_candidato`, `validação_cruzada`).
+   - Custom Gemini prompts tailored to Brazilian medical documentation (e.g., `CID-10`, `laudo digitado/mão`).

+2. **Scalable Validation Workflow**
+   - Designed to process hundreds of reports daily, replacing manual checks with AI-driven automation.
+   - Cross-checks user-inputted CIDs against Gemini-extracted codes to flag discrepancies.

-2. **ICD Code Extraction with Gemini**
+3. **ICD Code Extraction with Gemini**
    - Processes URLs pointing to medical documents (PDFs, JPEGs, etc.).
    - Uses the **Gemini 1.5 Flash model** to:
      - Extract ICD codes (e.g., `F84`, `F32.1`) from unstructured text.
      - Identify report metadata (date, physician CRM, report type: *digitado*/*mão*).
    - Handles OCR errors and fallback regex extraction if Gemini parsing fails.

-3. **Validation & Cross-Checking**
+4. **Validation & Cross-Checking**
    - Validates extracted ICDs against:
      - A predefined list of PCD-eligible ICDs (from the `cid_data` worksheet).
      - User-inputted ICDs (`cid_candidato` column).
    - Flags mismatches and invalid codes.
    - Adds descriptions for ICDs using a reference CID dictionary.

-4. **Automated Workflow**
+5. **Automated Workflow**
    - Downloads and processes files via `googleapiclient` and `httpx`.
    - Implements rate limiting (5-7s delays) to avoid API throttling.
    - Logs errors and skips invalid URLs gracefully.